encoredev/examples/uptime/README.md

 ## Deployment

+Deploy your application to a staging environment in Encore's free development cloud:

 ```bash
 git push encore
 ```

-Then head over to <https://app.encore.dev> to monitor your deployment and find out your production URL.
+Then head over to the [Cloud Dashboard](https://app.encore.dev) to monitor your deployment and find your production URL.

+From there you can also connect your own AWS or GCP account to use for deployment.

 Now off you go into the clouds!

 ## Testing